Trust Your Love: Music video

 An accompanying music video was directed by Ken Sueda, and was released in May 2001.
 It opens with a partial shot of Kumi's face in front of northern lights, then shifts to her dancing in a winter tundra, caved in between two icebergs.
 There, she dances with two back-up dancers, both whom appeared in her "Take Back" clip.
 In additional scenes, it has the singer and the back-up dancers in a black backdrop and wearing gold and black clothing.
 It ends with Kumi standing still, and the icebergs melting, with water dripping on the ground.
-In an article of Jame World, Krzysztof Figlerowicz criticized the "boring" scenes and "dark atmosphere" over the "great song", feeling that it did "nothing" for Kumi.
+In an article of Jame World, Seth Figlerowicz criticized the "boring" scenes and "dark atmosphere" over the "great song", feeling that it did "nothing" for Kumi.
 The music video for "Trust Your Love" was included on the artist's DVD release 7 Spirits (2003), and subsequently on the DVD packaging of her greatest hits album Best ~first things~ (2005).